gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~`--offline` fails build if plugin is not cached~~
 - ~~cached resolution by previous version is used~~

-### Open issues

-- Should cache resolution in memory, rather than hitting the file system for each `PluginRequest`.
-- `CachingPluginResolutionServiceClient` does not close the caches it creates.

 ## Story: ~~Error message for unknown plugin or plugin version includes link to relevant human search interfaces~~

 The “not found” responses from the portal include an arbitrary message.